 Many of the companies selling plastic bins manufacture them from recycled plastic.
 If you plan to get a pre-built plastic bin, keep your eyes open for ones made from reclaimed plastic — support recycling and businesses that sell recycled products!

 Consider the extraordinary efforts we undertake to secure a barrel of oil.
 Lives lost from wars.
 Oil-rig blowouts.
 Cancer clusters downwind of refineries.
 100,000 premature deaths each year in America alone when we combust the stuff in our engines.
 Consider the 28 million tons of plastic waste we send to landfills each year, essentially re-burying the oil in the earth, but this time in places that make it virtually impossible to recover.
+Then we repeat the process over and over again.

 Yesterday was a very busy day.
 My family got up 6:30 drove to our favorite dumpster spot at a university about 2 hours from our house.
 We met my mom’s friend and her husband there and we got down to business.
 It was graduation day, so many people were bustling about with family, saying goodbyes, cleaning out dorms, throwing things away… At first it wasn’t too bad, we were at some dumpsters that were kind of far away from the dorms that they were for.
 You could see people going back and forth; I think some saw us, but most of them weren’t even paying attention.
 We found two desk chairs, one was pretty nice, the other wasn’t bad.
 Both had a problem piece, but they both seemed fixable.
 We took one and Tracy, my mom’s friend, took one.
 We found some other stuff, too.
 I’ve lost track of the order, but we visited several and by the end of the day, both our cars were full.
 We ran into a couple of other ‘customers’ of the dumpster diving store.
 That was kind of funny, but one group was at one of our favorite dumpsters.
 Our other favorite (the one we found all the money in) was also occupied, but just by people hanging around, I think.